Loading Events

 Hunter’s Home, 19479 East Murrell Home Road Park Hill, OK 74451

 It’s spring, and Hunter’s Home’s sheep need to be shorn.
 Come out on April 26 to see this annual tradition from 10 a.m. to 3 p.m.
-For working farms, Spring isn’t just about shearing sheep, though.
+For working farms, spring isn’t just about shearing sheep, though.
 Things around the farm are waking up again after a long winter rest.
-There will be demonstrations of butter and cheese making, wool processing, garden talks, children’s activities and crafts, shopping, and more.
+This event will include demonstrations of butter and cheese making, wool processing, garden talks, children’s activities and crafts, shopping, and more.
 Regular admission fees apply.
 For more information, call 918-456-2751.
-Hunter’s Home…
+Hunter’s…

 Find out more »